Academic Year and Summer fellowships for Chinese, Japanese, and Korean language and area studies.

 Summer fellowships are for intensive language study only.
 Summer programs must meet the following FLAS requirements: at least six weeks long; 140 contact hours of instruction for beginning or intermediate level and 120 contact hours for advanced language level; and provide the equivalent of one academic year of the language.
 Recipients must be at the intermediate or advanced level in order to study overseas.

-Reporting requirements: Recipients are required by the US Department of Education to complete an online performance report at the beginning and end of the award period; to comply with a language proficiency evaluation which must be submitted by the student's instructor at the beginning and end of the award period; and to provide biannual reports on employment and use of the target language for a minimum of eight years after graduation.
+Reporting requirements: Recipients are required by the US Department of Education to complete an online performance report at the end of the award period; to comply with a language proficiency evaluation which must be submitted by the student's instructor at the beginning and end of the award period; and to provide biannual reports on employment and use of the target language for a minimum of eight years after graduation.

 Statement of purpose outlining your language study plans and explaining how language study will enhance your future research